Interbank Lending

 Interbank lending is the practice of banks borrowing from and lending to each other, primarily on an overnight basis, to manage their reserve positions and meet liquidity needs.
 In the U.S., this activity occurs in the federal funds market, where the rate on overnight unsecured loans between banks is the federal funds rate, the primary monetary policy benchmark.

-The interbank market serves as the plumbing of the banking system, ensuring that reserves flow from where they are plentiful to where they are needed.
+The interbank market is the plumbing of the banking system, ensuring that reserves flow from where they are plentiful to where they are needed.
 Historically, it was the primary mechanism for distributing liquidity across the banking system.

 Why It Matters for Markets

 The interbank lending rate is the starting point for virtually all other interest rates in the economy.
-The Federal Reserve targets the federal funds rate as its primary policy tool, and changes in this rate cascade through the financial system to affect mortgage rates, corporate borrowing costs, and consumer loan rates.
+Because the Federal Reserve targets the federal funds rate as its primary policy tool, changes in this rate cascade through the financial system to affect mortgage rates, corporate borrowing costs, and consumer loan rates.

 During the 2008 crisis, the interbank market effectively seized as banks hoarded reserves and refused to lend to each other due to counterparty credit fears.
 This freeze forced the Fed to intervene with massive liquidity injections and emergency lending facilities.
-The episode demonstrated that the interbank market is not just a technical banking function but a cornerstone of financial stability.
+The episode demonstrated that the interbank market, a technical banking function on the surface, is a cornerstone of financial stability.

 The Shift to Ample Reserves